 For the third time in this short section James uses ἰδού (v.11).
 He switches to first person plural with the present active indicative verb μακαρίζομεν “we bless.”
 The object is the substantive aorist active participle τοὺς ὑπομείναντας “those who endured” (see 1:12).
 In the next clause James places the object τὴν ὑπομονήν first.
 It is cognate to ὑπομένω that just preceded.
 He uses the indeclinable proper noun Ἰώβ as the subjective genitive modifier of ὑπομονή.
 James assumes that they “have heard” (ἠκούσατε) about his experience.
 Perhaps this is a reference to the oral reading of Scripture?
-Because they have heard Job’ story, εἴδετε “you know” something.
+Because they have heard Job’ story, εἴδετε “you see” something.
 Again, James places the object of the verb τὸ τέλος first in its clause, giving it prominence.
 This noun here may have the sense of “the outcome.”
 Anarthrous κυρίου would be a subjective genitive, indicating the outcome designed by Yahweh.
 Does James use ὅτι to mark indirect speech, following εἴδετε, or does it function causally?
 The ὅτι clause incorporates an equative verb ἔστιν whose subject is indicated by the article (ὁ κύριος), presumably another reference to Yahweh.
-James characterizes Yahweh with two predicate adjectives, placing one at at the head of the clause (πολύσπλαγχνος) and the other at the end of the clause (a two termination adjective οἰκτίρμων).
+James characterizes Yahweh with two predicate adjectives, placing one at at the head of the clause (πολύσπλαγχνος) and the other at the end of the clause (a two termination adjective οἰκτίρμων), another instance of hyperbaton.

 12Πρὸ πάντων δέ, ἀδελφοί μου, μὴ ὀμνύετε μήτε τὸν οὐρανὸν μήτε τὴν γῆν μήτε ἄλλον τινὰ ὅρκον· ἤτω δὲ ὑμῶν τὸ ναὶ ναὶ καὶ τὸ οὒ οὔ, ἵνα μὴ ὑπὸ κρίσιν πέσητε.